ederign/uberfire-docs/docs/uberfireExtensions/radExtensions.md

 ###Perspective Editor

-Based on Bootstrap grid system, we also created a new dynamic grid builder, were our users will define their own perspectives.
+We also created a new dynamic grid builder based on the [Bootstrap Grid System](http://www.w3schools.com/bootstrap/bootstrap_grid_system.asp).
+This allows users to define their own perspectives.

 ![perspective editor](perspectiveEditor.png)